Thomas C. Durant: Marriage and family

 Durant was married to Hannah Heloise Trimble.
 They had two children: William West Durant, who became an architect, and Héloïse Durant Rose (c.1853–1943), who became an author, playwright, and literary critic.

 In 1873 Durant summoned his family home to rebuild their fortune in the Adirondack Wilderness, where he had accumulated a half a million acres of land.
 His vision was to open up the wilderness to tourists and as a destination for the wealthy to own second homes.
-At the time, he owned the Adirondack Railroad and was seeking investors to continue the track from North Creek, NY on into Canada.
+At the time, he owned the Adirondack Railroad and was seeking investors to continue the track from North Creek, New York, on into Canada.
 He tasked his son William with pioneering the venture, though, according to William, he maintained ultimate control.
 William set his sights on his own architectural vision for the region and was instrumental in developing the first Great Camp architecture.
 Father and son encouraged wealthy investors to visit their Camp Pine Knot, entertaining them lavishly.
 William's camps Pine Knot, Uncas and Sagamore were eventually sold to Collis P. Huntington, J.P.
 Morgan and Alfred Vanderbilt.

 Héloïse attended private schools in Europe and the United States, and was fluent in Arabic, French, German, and Italian.
 She became an American author, playwright, and book reviewer for The New York Times, and she wrote in addition to articles and plays essays, poems, and short stories.
 Her dramatic poem Dante (1910) was translated into Italian and is believed to be the first American play produced on the Italian stage.
 Additionally, Héloïse founded the Dante League in 1917 "for popular propaganda for the study of Dante" and was a signatory of the "Memorial to the Columbia College Board of Trustees", an 1883 petition to allow female students to attend lectures and examinations at Columbia College.
 (Other prominent signers included Susan B. Anthony, Caroline Sterling Choate, Chauncey M. Depew, Parke Godwin, Emma Lazarus, Josephine Shaw Lowell, Theodore Roosevelt, Georgina Schuyler, and Charles Comfort Tiffany.)